-This segment of the clinical curriculum runs longitudinally through the Foundations of Medicine and Health and seeks to develop a broad range of clinical and professional capabilities.
-Foundations of Clinical Medicine develops the necessary skill sets through four separate, but integrated, programs.
+The pre-clerkship clinical curriculum runs longitudinally through the Foundations of Medicine and Health and seeks to develop a broad range of clinical and professional capabilities.
+Foundations of Clinical Medicine develops the necessary skill sets through the following separate, but integrated programs that take place across Year 1 and 2:

 Tuesday Seminars

-This longitudinal course continues the theme of “doctoring” begun in Block 1 and spans the Year 1 and Year 2 curriculum.
-Topics examined include the relationship between the physician and the patient, the family and the community; professionalism; healthcare disparities; cultural competence, quality improvement; law and medicine; medical error/patient safety, development of mindful practitioners and end of life issues.
+This program continues the theme of “doctoring” begun in Block 1 through the Year 1 and Year 2 curriculum.
+Topics examined include the relationship between the physician and the patient, the family and the community; professionalism; healthcare disparities; cultural competence; quality improvement; law and medicine; medical error/patient safety; development of mindful practitioners and end of life issues.

 Communications in Medicine

-This course is comprised of seven workshops running through Year 1 and Year 2 that focus on the range of skills needed for effectively talking with patients including the basic medical interview, educating patients about a disease, counseling patients for health behavior change, and presenting difficult news and diagnosis.
+This program comprises various workshops that focus on the range of skills needed for effectively talking with patients including the basic medical interview, educating patients about a disease, counseling patients for health behavior change, and presenting difficult news and diagnosis.

 Physical Diagnosis

-- Physical Diagnosis 1: Introducing the basic adult exam to Year 1 students for one session per week for eight weeks;
+Physical Diagnosis 1 introduces the basic adult exam to Year 1 students, with one session per week for eight weeks.
+Physical Diagnosis 2 provides in-depth regional exams in various formats during Year 1 and Year 2.

 Patient-based Programs

-Community Patient Care Preceptorships (CPCP) occur during either Year 1 or Year 2.
-Students spend 10 afternoons in a community physician's office developing and reinforcing medical interviewing, physical exam and presentation skills (written and oral) with ongoing mentorship from a preceptor and an innovative online curriculum.
+Outpatient clinical sessions during either Year 1 or Year 2 in which students spend some afternoons in a community physician's office developing and reinforcing medical interviewing, physical exam and presentation skills (written and oral) with ongoing mentorship from a preceptor.
+Students additionally have skills practice sessions to help practice the skill of synthesizing information, mimicking outpatient clinical encounters.
+Finally, students spend three sessions doing complete histories, physicals and write-ups on patients they see in an in-patient setting.